dariansweb/dariansweb.github.io/lpi-exams/lpi-e/exam3-a.md

 <link rel="stylesheet" type="text/css" href="../../../style.css">

 # Linux Essentials Certification Practice Exam
-## Topic: Major Open Source Applications
+## Topic: Awareness of major applications as well as their uses and development.
 ### Fill in the blanks

 1. Answer: b) dpkg